IV The People

 Towing forfeited vehicle: a vehicle was subject to forfeiture.

 Standard search procedures: the second requirement for condiction a vehicle inventory search is that the scope and intensity of the search must have been restricted by means of “standardized criteria or established routine.”
+Generally

-: when a police department adopts a standardized policy governing the search of the contents of impounded vehicles, the owners and occupants of those vehicles are protected against the risk that officers will use selective discretion, searching only when they suspect criminal activity and then seeking to justify the searches as conducted for inventory purposes.”
+Purpose of requirement: when a police department adopts a standardized policy governing the search of the contents of impounded vehicles, the owners and occupants of those vehicles are protected against the risk that officers will use selective discretion, searching only when they suspect criminal activity and then seeking to justify the searches as conducted for inventory purposes.”

 “reasonableness” is not the issue: while officers must prove that towing was reasonably necessary, they need not justify the decision to search because, as noted above, the courts recoginize that there are several good reasons for searching every towed vehicle.